Advice service

 • AFSL 232706

 Most of my work sits in the decade before retirement.
-The super decisions you make in that window shape what life actually looks like after work, so I take them seriously and explain the trade-offs in plain English.
+The super decisions you make in that window shape what life looks like after work, so I take them seriously and explain the trade-offs in plain English.

 You pay me directly, not the products I recommend.
 And if a super review wouldn't add real value for your situation, I'll tell you that on the first call.